eyedeekay/jumphelper/README.md

-  * Make it more difficult for an eepSite with embedded resources from remote sites to reliably determine the long-term contents of a user's address book by rate-limiting requests to the local addressbook.(Works)
+  * Make it more difficult for an eepSite with embedded resources from remote sites to reliably determine the long-term contents of a user's address book by rate-limiting requests to the local addressbook.(Works, but I don't know what to do about the defaults.)
   * Make it easier for third-party, non-core i2p applications to create their own, per-application address books.
 This will allow them to construct address books based on what they need to contain and configure per-application how